 In the 1700s, Haiti was known as the “Pearl of the Antilles,” the richest of France’s many colonies.
 In 1791 the slaves began a series of rebellions spearheaded by the Haitian leader Toussaint L’Ouverture (1743–1803).

 2020 marks the 80th anniversary of the debut of Bugs Bunny which led me to reminisce about the voice behind the rabbit – Mel Blanc.
 The “Man of 1000 Voices” has remained a hero of mine and I was able to acquire items from his estate at various auctions over the years.
 The earliest is a photo likely from the..

 Fridtjof Nansen (1861-1930) was an Arctic explorer.
 Also a skiing enthusiast who was a 12-time cross country champion in his native Norway.
 A scientist who made early discoveries in the field we now call neurobiology.

-Manuscript Digest – February/March 2021 – This complimentary e-digest, now published bi-monthly, covers significant acquisitions and sales, manuscripts lost and found, rare books and ephemera, document conservation, and more. […]
+Manuscript Digest – April-May 2021 – This complimentary e-digest, now published bi-monthly, covers significant acquisitions and sales, manuscripts lost and found, rare books and ephemera, document conservation, and more. […]